oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/JKE.md

 You get it.

 ### [NAEphthalene (NEptha)](NAEphthalene.md)
-NAEpthalene sees JKE as a version of himself, a less advanced one.
+NAEphthalene sees JKE as a version of himself, a less advanced one.
 He sees JKE as inferior.
 Don't worry, he is kinda like a big brother to him (even if JKE is older).
-NAEpthalene is very supportive to JKE because they are similar.
+NAEphthalene is very supportive to JKE because they are similar.

-NAEpthalene and JKE both are aware that they aren't actually siblings.
+NAEphthalene and JKE both are aware that they aren't actually siblings.

 #airconditioner